 - Advertising for new tenants;

 - Investigating and advising the owner concerning the best rental amount;

 - Filing and prosecuting evictions

-Although engaging a property manager or property management company is not necessary in order to place your marital home on the renal market, many seek to take advantage of this option due to the convenience of having a third party handle the day to day tasks of managing the property.
-As with choosing any other service provider though, it is best to ensure that any Georgia property management company you consider is professional and trustworthy.
+Although engaging a property manager or property management company is not necessary to place your marital home on the rental market, many seek to take advantage of this option due to the convenience of having a third party handle the day to day tasks of managing the property.
+As with choosing any other service provider, it is best to ensure that any Georgia property management company you consider is professional and trustworthy.